 Comprehensive Agreement No. 1 (October 5, 2012) - An agreement that addresses monitoring and modeling in the Big Chino Sub-Basin, with the addition of mutual recognition of certain water rights arising from the Prescott Active Management Area.

 - Contract (Contract No. 2013-058)

-Contracts to initiate ephemeral stream-flow monitoring within the Big Chino Sub-basin
+Contracts for ephemeral stream-flow monitoring within the Big Chino Sub-basin

 - Council Agenda Summary - August 27, 2013